 On a clear day the headland offers far reaching views to Lands End, the Longships and the Isles of Scilly.
 The snack van in the car park must provide one of the best cups of tea in Cornwall- and certainly some of the best views- even if you just sit in your vehicle.

-Maybe see the distinctive call and wheeling flight of the Cornish Chough.
+Maybe hear the distinctive call and see the wheeling flight of the Cornish Chough.
 A pair has nested in a nearby valley for several years now.
 Take heed of the ‘beware nesting birds’ warning signs.
 Offshore gannets often dive into the waters around the Brisons, maybe a seal bobbing offshore- particularly to the east of the headland.
-Below the summit of the Cape, and not visible from the Car Park, is a former Coastguard Lookout now manned by volunteers from National Coastwatch.
+Like Pendeen Light a very good spot for sea watching and a spot of viz mig.
+Below the summit of the Cape, and not visible from the car park, is a former coastguard lookout now manned by volunteers from National Coastwatch.

 Walk north east along the Cornwall Coast Path to the Kenidjack valley and explore the remains of the castle- an iron-age cliff fort - on an headland with equally far reaching views.
 A hundred and fifty years ago the valley was dominated by mining activity- the stream diverted into leats turning several large waterwheels, until the arrival of steam, providing power for ore crushing mills.
 Continue onto Wheal Owles and Botallack, whose two engine houses clinging to the cliffs must surely be the most photographed in Cornwall?
 Head west towards Sennen Cove and Lands End, stopping at Carn Gloose to enjoy the views.